Arab world: Geography

 The term "Arab" often connotes the Arabian Peninsula, but the larger (and more populous) part of the Arab World is North Africa.
 Its eight million square kilometers include two of the largest countries of the African continent, Algeria (2.4 million km^{2}) in the center of the region and Sudan (1.9 million km^{2}) in the southeast.
 Algeria is about three-quarters the size of India, or about one-and-a-half times the size of Alaska, the largest state in the United States.
 The largest country in the Arab West Asia is Saudi Arabia (2 million km^{2}).

 At the other extreme, the smallest autonomous mainland Arab country is Lebanon (10,452 km^{2}), and the smallest island Arab country is Bahrain (665 km^{2}).

 Every Arab country borders a sea or ocean, with the exception of the Arab region of northern Chad, which is completely landlocked.
 Iraq is actually nearly landlocked, as it has only a very narrow access to the Persian Gulf.

 Historical boundaries

-The political borders of the Arab world have wandered, leaving Arab minorities in non-Arab countries of the Sahel and the Horn of Africa as well as in the Middle Eastern countries of Cyprus, Turkey and Iran, and also leaving non-Arab minorities in Arab countries.
+The political borders of the Arab world have wandered, leaving Arab minorities in non-Arab countries of the Sahel and the Horn of Africa as well as in the West Asian countries of Cyprus, Turkey and Iran, and also leaving non-Arab minorities in Arab countries.
 However, the basic geography of sea, desert and mountain provides the enduring natural boundaries for this region.